danielraffel/CloudBeatMonitor/README.md

 # README for CloudBeatMonitor

 ## Summary
-The `CloudBeatMonitor` project contains two Google Cloud Functions that work together to monitor and maintain the health of a virtual machine (VM) running in a Tailscale network.
-The functions leverage Google Cloud Firestore for tracking the VM's "heartbeat" and Google Cloud Compute Engine for restarting the VM if it becomes unresponsive.
+The `CloudBeatMonitor` project contains two Google Cloud Functions that work together to monitor and maintain the health of a virtual machine (VM).
+It was created as a simple way to monitor a VM running in a private Tailscale network without using a proxy.
+The functions leverage Google Cloud Firestore for storing the VM's last "heartbeat" and Google Cloud Compute Engine for restarting the VM if it becomes unresponsive.

 ## Description
 This project aims to ensure high availability of a VM by: